 Bohemian adventures in Europe with fellow Australian artists, including David Strachan, were to follow.
 She travelled, sketchbook in hand, around England, France, Italy and Spain; met Alice B. Toklas in Paris; and lived on a vineyard at Cassis in the South of France.

 Her story continued back in Australia, where in the late 1950s, she struggled with her drinking, having to dry out or dry up creatively.
-Her return to life and painting was joyous. (publisher blurb)
+Her return to life and painting was a joyous occasion. (publisher blurb)